This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 In a hurry?
 Drop your email below, and this recipe will be sent straight to your inbox for later.
 You'll also get fresh recipes every week!
 You can unsubscribe anytime.

-If you love peanut butter flavoured desserts, like peanut butter cups, peanut butter bars, or peanut butter pie, then you need to add this recipe to your collection.
+If you love peanut butter-flavoured desserts, like peanut butter cups, peanut butter bars, or peanut butter pie, then you need to add this recipe to your collection.

-Ingredient Notes
+Ingredient Details

 Peanut Butter - The type of peanut butter you use is very important for this recipe to turn out well.
-You MUST use a firm, smooth peanut butter, NOT a natural runny peanut butter that separates and needs to be stirred or homemade peanut butter.
+You MUST use firm, smooth peanut butter, NOT a natural runny peanut butter that separates and needs to be stirred or homemade peanut butter.
 It must be a store-bought peanut butter that stays firm at room temperature.
 Some brands to use are Kraft (the one I use), Skippy, or Jif.

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)